ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 <snippet spaceBetweenProperties="true">
 const gridOptions = {
     columnDefs: [
-        // 1 - undefined / null - Grid renders the value as a string.
+        // 1 - undefined - Grid renders the value as a string.
         {
             field: 'name',
-            cellRenderer: null,
+            cellRenderer: undefined,
         },
         // 2 - String - The name of a cell renderer registered with the grid.
         {